Harmonize-Brazil/mosaic_utils/README.rst

 Quick Start
 -----------

-Run ``crop_mosaic.py`` to crop a raster using the convex hull of a negative buffer:
+Run ``crop-mosaic`` to crop a raster using the convex hull of a negative buffer:

 .. code-block:: shell

-    python crop_mosaic.py \
-        --mosaic_image /path/to/mosaic.tif \
-        --threshold_area 0.005
+    crop-mosaic --mosaic_image /path/to/mosaic.tif --threshold_area 0.005

 Or check all available options:

 .. code-block:: shell

-    python crop_mosaic.py --help
+    crop-mosaic --help

 License
 =======